mochan42/libft/README.md

 Compile the .c file :<br>
 `make`

-NB: the main files are used to test how each function work.
+NB: the main*.c files are used to test how each function work.
 Feel free to modify them to your own needs for testing.